 Buying separate health insurance policies for each individual family member would turn out to be quite expensive for him.
-For e.g. if he buys an individual policy of Rs 3 lakh for each of the five family members, he would have to pay a premium for total Rs 15 lakh sum insured.
+For e.g. if he buys an individual health insurance plan of Rs 3 lakh for each of the five family members, he would have to pay a premium for total Rs 15 lakh sum insured.
 If the average premium for each policy is Rs 15000, he would have to pay Rs 75,000 towards premium.

 A family floater plan would be more affordable.
 E.g. a family plan for Rs 7 lakh can adequately provide coverage to all or any of the members.
 But it would still turn out to be more expensive.

 Kalpit chose to go with a top-up plan.
-A top-up plan provides additional coverage to the existing health insurance at an affordable price.
+A top-up health insurance plan provides additional coverage to the existing health insurance at an affordable price.
 The cost of top-up plans is usually linked to the deductible.
 A deductible is a pre specified limit and only when the deductible is utilized towards a hospitalization, can the top-up be utilized.
 Therefore, the higher the deductible, the more affordable the policy.